nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about viewing scores:**<br>
 * For easy reference, scores are listed starting from the most recently added score.
-  In the case of re-testing yourself on the same list, the score is considered to be overwritten and not added, so the original list position is retained.
+  In the case of re-testing yourself on the same list, the score is considered to be overwritten and not added, so the original score list position is retained.
 </div>